-An eye roll, snarled lip or saracastic tone may invite relationship ills.
+An eye roll, snarled lip, or sarcastic tone may invite relationship ills.

-Contempt may be hard to define but l bet you know it when you feel it.
+Contempt may be hard to define, but l bet you know it when you feel it.
 Beware.
 Contempt is a prime sign of relationship or marriage problems ahead.
-Marriage researcher John Gottman lists it as one of his top indicators of a relationship that will fail.
+Renowned marriage researcher John Gottman lists it as one of his top indicators that a relationship will fail.

-Here's some common signs that contempt is underlying the negative tone in a conversation.
-Eye-rolling suggests contempt.
-An upper lip raised on one side suggests contempt.
-So does a sarcastic tone of voice.
-Beware if you have these habits, and also if you have been on the receiving end of these negative communications.
-They are sure signs that someone is not listening or listening to deprecate you (or you to deprecate your partner), not to gain understanding.
+If you have these habits, or if you have been on the receiving end of these negative communications, beware.
+They are sure signs that someone is not listening or listening only to deprecate you (or that you are doing the same to your partner).

 Empathy and contempt are polar opposites.
 Empathy involves caring about others feelings and concerns.
-Contempt is arrogant ("I know best") disregard, dismissal and denigration of others' concerns.
+Contempt is arrogant disregard, dismissal, and denigration of others' concerns ("I know best").
 Empathy nurtures relationship bonds; contempt invites relationship and marriage problems.

-How do parents teach their children empathy and/or contempt?
+How do parents teach their children empathy or contempt?

 What parents do toward each other and toward their children teaches kids to do the same.
-Some kids, and adults, though are clever.
-They discover contempt on their own, or learn it from peers.
+Some kids—and adults—are clever, however.
+Even if their parents display empathy, they discover contempt on their own (or learn it from peers).

 What is the nature of contempt that makes it such a potent predictor of marriage failure?

-Why does eye-rolling cause work relationships to end poorly?
+Why does regular eye-rolling cause relationships to turn out poorly?
 What is it about a snippy tone of voice that conveys that you are dismissing and disregarding what someone has said?

 Wikipedia gives helpful basic information on the nature of contempt.
 It writes: